schlotzz/octowatch2/README.md

 * The [API key](http://docs.octoprint.org/en/master/api/general.html#authorization) for your Octoprint server
 * If HTTP Basic Auth is enabled, your username and password

-Once you gathered all the above information, open the Pebble App on your phone.
+Once you gathered all of the above information, open the Pebble app on your phone.
 Select Octowatch2 and tap the "SETTINGS" button with the little gear next to it.

 ![Pebble App Config](https://github.com/schlotzz/octowatch2/blob/master/screenshots/octowatch2-setup.jpg "Pebble App Config")